-To anticipate a budget could seems optional, especially if you are the kind of doing things like they’re coming.
-But this is quickly essential when you cumulate different activities, when you change country and then local currency, or when you go as a team.
-Fortunately, it is easy today to find loads of application which let you not make heads or tails :
+Anticipating a budget could seem optional, especially if you are used to go with the flow.
+But this quickly becomes essential when you cumulate different activities, when you change country and therefore local currency, or when you go as a team.
+Fortunately, it is easy today to find loads of applications which let you not make heads or tails :

 - Budgi for example, allows you to decide a global budget per travel and to enter your payments as you go along.
 You can also classify each spending and include the exchange rate in force to know the correct amount in your currency.

-- Bankin, allows you to classify each outlays then display it on a detailed graphic.
-This app is quite complete and let you the choice to put an alarm when you exceed the planned amount, and has also a budget coach to learn to manage your budget.
+- Bankin, allows you to classify each outlay and then displays them on a detailed graph.
+This app is quite complete and gives you the option to put an alarm whenever you exceed the planned amount.
+It also has a budget coach to learn how to manage your budget.

 Local currency and exchange rates

-According the place you’re going, currencies are diverse and this is important to know how to do the conversion as soon as you arrive.
-Apart from having in mind all the rates, XE converter get a website as well as a great application which let you convert directly your currency.
+According to the place you’re going, currencies are diverse and it is important to know how to do the conversion as soon as you arrive.
+Instead of having in mind all the rates, XE converter is a website as well as a great application which lets you convert directly your currency.
 A significant ally !

-Feel free to ask me questions you have, and post me comments about the article that you would like to see one day!
+Feel free to ask me any questions you may have, and comment on what type of article you would like to see in the future!